Azerbaijan–Russia relations: Russia's weapons transfers to Armenia in 2008

-At the beginning of 2009 Azerbaijani media published allegations that Russia had made extensive weapons transfers to Armenia throughout 2008 costing about $800 million.
-On January 12, 2009, the Russian ambassador was invited to the Azerbaijani Ministry of Foreign Affairs and asked about this information.
-On January 21, 2009, the Russian ministry of foreign relations officially denied the transfers.

-According to the materials published by Wikileaks in December 2010, Azerbaijani defense minister Safar Abiyev claimed that in January 2009, during his visit to Moscow, his Russian counterpart Anatoliy Serdyukov had unofficially admitted to the weapon transfers although it was officially denied.
+At the beginning of 2009, Azerbaijani media published allegations that Russia had made extensive weapons transfers to Armenia throughout 2008 costing about $800 million.
+On 12 January 2009, the Russian ambassador was invited to the Azerbaijani Ministry of Foreign Affairs and asked about this information.
+On 21 January 2009, the Russian ministry of foreign relations officially denied the transfers.
+According to the materials published by WikiLeaks in December 2010, Azerbaijani defense minister Safar Abiyev claimed that in January 2009, during his visit to Moscow, his Russian counterpart Anatoliy Serdyukov had unofficially admitted to the weapon transfers although it was officially denied.

 Breakdown and renewal

-A series of breakdowns in relations occurred throughout the 2010s, including the failed renewal of the lease of the Gabala Radar Station to Russia in December 2012, the consequent construction of a new Voronezh radar station, the Armavir Radar Station, in Russia's own Krasnodar Region, the decision by Russia to stop the transit of Azeri oil via the Baku-Novorossiysk pipeline, and the holding of the Azerbaijani tanker "Naphthalene" in Dagestan on suspicion of hauling contraband.
+A series of breakdowns in relations occurred throughout the 2010s, including the failed renewal of the lease of the Gabala Radar Station to Russia in December 2012, the consequent construction of a new Voronezh radar station, the Armavir Radar Station, in Russia's own Krasnodar Region, the decision by Russia to stop the transit of Azeri oil via the Baku–Novorossiysk pipeline, and the holding of the Azerbaijani tanker "Naphthalene" in Dagestan on suspicion of hauling contraband.
 Azerbaijan and Russia held discussions on the issues of Nagorno-Karabakh, the Caspian Sea, and cooperation in energy.
 Additionally, an agreement on cooperation and terms for oil supply was signed by the State Oil Company of Azerbaijan Republic (SOCAR) and Rosneft, and there was also an agreement on the construction of a new automobile bridge across the Samur River, on the Azerbaijani-Russian border.
 The visit took on added importance as it was read as leveraging Armenia–Azerbaijan relations in a warning in light of Armenia considering signing an Association Agreement with the European Union.

-Russia expressed reluctance to intervene against Azerbaijan during the 2020 Nagorno-Karabakh conflict, despite its formal alliance with Armenia.
+Russia expressed reluctance to intervene against Azerbaijan during the Second Nagorno-Karabakh War, despite its formal alliance with Armenia.
 This was attributed to deteriorating Armenia-Russia relations following the 2018 Armenian revolution, as well as growing Russian ties with Azerbaijan.
-Russia facilitated peace talks between Azerbaijan and Armenia, culminating in a ceasefire on October 10, though this was later disregarded by both sides.
+Russia facilitated peace talks between Azerbaijan and Armenia, culminating in a ceasefire on 10 October, though this was later disregarded by both sides.

-While relations tend to be tepid, many Azerbaijani opposition leaders had condemned Russia for its invasion of Ukraine that began in February 2022.
-Ukraine had accused Azerbaijan for evading sanctions against Russia.
+While relations between the Azerbaijani government and Russia tend to be tepid, many Azerbaijani opposition leaders had condemned Russia for its invasion of Ukraine that began in February 2022.
+Ukraine had accused Azerbaijan of evading sanctions against Russia.

+Russia has supported the Azerbaijani Zangezur corridor plan, with a role for Russia as the guarantor of it, despite vocal opposition from Armenia and Iran.